FAIRiCUBE/data-requests/CoverageEncoding/rangeType.md

 In order to ensure correct provision of CIS encoded data, we will describe the requirements here, together with examples.

 ## SWE Common
-The OGC Sensor Web Enablement Suite aims to cover requirements pertaining to measured or observed data.
+The OGC Sensor Web Enablement Suite (SWE) aims to cover requirements pertaining to measured or observed data.
 For CIS encodings, the following requirements classes are of relevance:
 - Record Components Package: `The “DataRecord” class is modeled on the definition of ‘Record’ from ISO 11404.
 In this definition, a record is a composite data type composed of one to many fields, each of which having its own name and type definition.`
 - Basic Types and Simple Components Schemas: `XML Schema elements and types defined in the “basic_types.xsd” and “simple_components.xsd” schema files implement all classes defined respectively in the “Basic Types” and “Simple Components” UML packages.`